shriyakalakata/shriyakalakata/README.md

 ### Hi there, I'm Shriya!

-I am an upcoming Computer Science Masters student with a Machine Learning concentration at Columbia University.
+I am an incoming Computer Science Masters student with a Machine Learning concentration at Columbia University.
 I recently graduated from New York University (NYU) with a Bachelor's in Computer Science and Data Science. 👩‍🎓

 **Currently working on:**
 * Automatic piano music transcription with deep learning 🎹